CloudChi/FX-Framework/Quick_Start_v3.md

 	- Any trapped errors include the full error stack — from the calling script all the way down to the subscript that encountered the error.
 - Scripts are easily versioned and can also be rolled back if testing proves the new version is not working as expected.

-### Was the Add-on installed?
+### Installation Confirmation

-In the Script Workspace, look for an FX folder with many subfolders to confirm that the Add-on was installed successfully.
+To confirm the Add-on was installed correctly, check for the FX folder structure in the Script Workspace.

 ![](Screenshots/Script_Folders.png)